 Likewise, we are monitoring policies in the U.S. that are aimed at restricting U.S. persons from investing in or supplying certain Chinese companies.
 The U.S. and various foreign governments have imposed controls, license requirements and restrictions on the import or export of technologies and products (or voiced the intention to do so).
 For instance, in October 2022, the U.S. Commerce Department's Bureau of Industry and Security issued rules aimed at restricting China's ability to obtain advanced computing chips, develop and maintain supercomputers, and manufacture advanced semiconductors.
 In addition, the U.S. government may potentially impose a ban prohibiting U.S. persons from making investments in or engaging in transactions with certain Chinese companies.
 In August 2023, the President of the U.S. issued an executive order which prohibits certain new U.S. investment in China in sensitive technologies, such as computer chips and requires government notification in other technology sectors.
 Measures such as these could deter suppliers in the U.S. and/or other countries that impose export controls and other restrictions from providing technologies and products to, making investments in, or otherwise engaging in transactions with Chinese companies.
 As a result, Chinese companies would have to identify and secure alterative supplies or sources of financing, while they may not be able to do so in a timely manner and at commercially acceptable terms, or at all.
 In addition, Chinese companies may have to limit and reduce their research and development and other business activities, or cease conducting transactions with parties, in the U.S. and other countries that impose export controls or other restrictions.
 In addition, on March 1, 2024, the U.S. Department of Commerce published an advance notice of proposed rulemaking seeking comments on whether and how it should regulate certain transactions involving information and communications technology and services integral to "connected vehicles" designed or produced by certain foreign entities.
 At this point, no such rules have been proposed, but future regulatory changes in this regard could affect the ability of our customers to sell into the United States market and therefore casting a material adverse impact on our business and operations.
-In addition, President directed the Office of the U.S. Trade Representative to add or increase tariffs on a range of goods originating from China, including EVs, in May 2024.
 Like other Chinese companies, our business, financial condition and results of operations could be adversely affected as a result.

-The conflict in the Middle East, the Red Sea and the conflict between Russia and Ukraine have, and are likely to continue to, generate uncertain geopolitical conditions, sanctions, and other potential impacts on the global economic activities.
+The conflict in the Red Sea and the conflict between Russia and Ukraine have, and are likely to continue to, generate uncertain geopolitical conditions, sanctions, and other potential impacts on the global economic activities.
 While we do not have substantial operations in these areas or any direct suppliers (i.e., Tier 1 supplier) from these areas, there is no guarantee that these geopolitical tensions will not cause reduce levels of trade, investments and technological exchanges, or result in disruption to our global economic activities and supply chains, which in turn may have an adverse impact on our business and results of operations.